owen-it/laravel-auditing-doc/examples.md

 Well, talk is easy is not it.
 So let's see it working.
 Let's consider this simple example to demonstrate the use of Laravel Auditing.

-> {tip} For this example, I assume you already installed the package, set the servicePorvider and performed migration.
+> {note} For this example, I assume you already installed the package, set the servicePorvider and performed migration.

 Let's follow some basic steps